Fleker/android-boilerplate/mobile/java/com/felkertech/n/boilerplate/README.md

 ### TODO
 * Migrate to a native layout to prevent load lagging
 * Migrate text to a string to make it easier to change with different parameters

+# ApplicationSettings
+This activity includes a fragment which can be used to show preferences, giving the developer and user a consistent behavior and interface for configuring the app.

+### Dependencies

+* <a href="https://github.com/afollestad/material-dialogs">`compile 'com.afollestad:material-dialogs:0.7.6.0'`</a>
+* <a href="https://github.com/jenzz/Android-MaterialPreference">`compile 'com.jenzz:materialpreference:1.3''`</a>
+* SettingsManager

+The app is designed to work with both Material Dialogs and Material Preferences to give an interface that looks consistent across all devices.

+### Usage
+This

 # AppUtils
 This class is a conglomeration of methods that I've found useful.